piotrpolak/pepiscms/README.md

 * **Enhanced SMTP Email sender**

-    An utility for sending emails in a reliable way reliable.
+    A utility for sending emails in a reliable way reliable.
     When the system is unable to connect to the remote SMTP server, an alternative `mail` gateway is used and the fallback action is reported in audit logs.